-You should during the Simulation session run WinAGILE, extract answers to a number of questions and discuss the results.
+You should run WinAGILE, extract answers to a number of questions and discuss the results.
 You can work together in pairs.
 Start by reading section 1-2.1 in Tavares et al., "The MAX IV storage ring project", to learn about the purpose and the linear optics of the MAX IV 3 GeV storage ring.

-Questions and duties
+Questions

-The lattice file for the MAX IV 3 GeV ring is "incomplete".
-The file describes 1/20 of the complete ring (one achromat) and one series of dipoles need additional data.
-A table of the achromat is found in the Appendix.

-1) There are two sets of dipoles.
-For the entrance and exit dipoles the bending angles are given, but for the center dipoles (see the appendix) you have to calculate the value.
-All have the same bending angle.
-Input these in the lattice file (observe that you need to use "a large number" of decimals).
+1. Open the lattice file in Winagile.
+The file describes one achromat.
+A table of the achromat is also found in the appendix of these instructions.
+Compare the element parameters in the file to the parameters in the appendix.
+For the entrance and exit dipoles the bending angles are given, but for the center dipoles you have to calculate and insert the value.
+All the center dipoles have the same bending angle.
+You need to use a large number of decimals (around 10 or so).
+Does your calculated value agree with what is stated in the Tavares article?

-Nordic Particle Accelerator School 2015

-To change the input file: file->edit Double click the value you want to change.
+To change the lattice file: file->edit Double click the value you want to change.
 Input the value.
 Click ok.
-Check_Data->Check_with_decompression->Yes
+Check_Data->Check_with_decompression->Yes 2.
+Extract the transfer matrix for one of the quadrupole magnets.